pyeventsourcing/eventsourcing/README.md

 ```

 The event sourced repository needs an event store to save and retrieve domain
 events.

 To support different kinds of sequences, and allow for different schemas,
 the event store has been designed to use a sequenced item mapper to map domain events
+into sequenced items.

-into a sequence of items.
-And it uses an active record strategy to map between a
+The event store also uses an active record strategy to map between sequenced
-logical sequence of items and a table in a database.
-The details have been made
+items and a table in a database.

-explicit in the design so they can be easily replaced.
+The details have been made explicit so they can be easily replaced.

 ```python
 from eventsourcing.infrastructure.eventstore import EventStore